Martin Frk: International play

 Frk represented the Czech Republic at the 2010 IIHF World U18 Championships.
 Frk shared the team lead in points for the sixth-place Czechs at the U18 WJC with two goals and five assists in six games.

 Frk represented the Czech Republic at the 2011 World Junior Ice Hockey Championships and 2011 IIHF World U18 Championships.
 At the U20 WJC, Frk led all players in the tournament with 31 penalty minutes and was the seventh-place Czech team's second-leading scorer with three goals and three assists in six games.
 Frk and Dmitri Jaškin were the leading scorers for the Czechs at the U18 WJC with five points each.
 Frk scored one goal and four assists as the Czechs finished eighth.

 Frk represented the Czech Republic at the 2013 World Junior Ice Hockey Championships.
 At the WJHC, Frk recorded three goals and one assist in six games.

+In December 2023, Frk was suspended 6 games by the Swiss National League after allegedly kicking his opponent, Lawrence Pilut, twice in the head/neck area.
+This incident came less than 2 months after the death of Adam Johnson, which was caused by an opponent, Matt Petgrave, slitting his throat with a skate blade.
+There has been much public outcry that Frk should be suspended for life and charged with attempted murder.
+In an attempt to hide from public repercussions, Frk turned off the comments on his Instagram account.